Leecns/outline-bridge-server/README.md

 It includes Outline Manager, a desktop application for setting up servers, managing users, and tracking traffic, and Outline Manager, a user-friendly app compatible with various mobile and desktop platforms.

-It normally works as below.
+It originally works as below.

 ```
 [Outline Client] <-> [Outline Server] <-> (Internet)